• Skip to primary navigation

 Slowly stir in the Yoghurt and Egg mixture, mixing well.

-Stir together then place on a floured surface and bring together with your hands to form a dough.
+Stir together then place on a lightly floured surface and bring together with your hands to form a dough.

 Cut out 25 circles reusing any leftover dough.

-Heat oil (3 inch deep) in a deep pan.
-Once hot (180 c/350 f) you can either deep fry or shallow fry these donuts by gently lowering into the oil.
 Test the oil by dropping some dough into it, the dough will quickly float to the top.
 If it is too fast the oil is too hot, if it takes a while, the oil is not ready yet.

 Use a spoon to roll the Donuts in the Cinnamon Sugar.